-The Company has to meet daily calls on its cash resources, notably from claims arising on its insurance contracts.
+The Company has to most daily calls on its cash resources, notably from cialms adsing on its insurance contracts.
 There is therefore a risk that cash will not be available to settle liabilities when due.
 The Company manages this risk by adhering to its investment policy ensuring that an adequate amount of funds are invested in highly liquid investments.